mfadhilgtg/academic-kickstart/content/authors/admin/_index.md

 - Grad Students
 ---

-Hello my name is Fadhil, Graduate Student at ETH Zurich with passion in Robotics and AI.
-I'm currently working at NASA Jet Propulsion Lab as Visiting Researcher in Pasadena, California.
+Hello my name is Fadhil, Graduate Student at ETH Zurich with a passion for Robotics and AI.
+I'm currently working at NASA Jet Propulsion Lab as a Visiting Researcher in Pasadena, California.